LoganXav/KeniaAPI/README.md

 Kenia is an API server designed for managing various workflows within a school environment.
 It provides dynamic capabilities to encapsulate and manage school workflows using flexible templates.

-### Design Pattern/Architecture
+### Code Architecture

-Kenia follows a monolithic layered architecture, emphasizing separation of concerns:
+Kenia follows a modular, monolithic, layered architecture, emphasizing separation of concerns:

 - **Controllers:** Define and manage API endpoints.
 - **Services:** Implement business logic and workflow orchestration.